Contents

 Style Accent.

-Skylights can impact a home’s interior decoration like no other component, adding an unexpected punch in stairs or home offices or by supplying a centerpiece in living spaces and kitchens.
+Skylights can impact a home’s interior design like no other component, including an unforeseen punch in stairways or office or by offering a focal point in living spaces and cooking areas.

 Constant Light vs. Windows’ Light.